Cosmetic & Dental Crowns in North Raleigh

 Dr. Laura Kearney has many years of experience placing dental crowns.
 During your visit, Dr. Laura Kearney will perform a thorough examination of the damaged teeth.
 After numbing the area, Dr. Laura Kearney will reshape the tooth so the crown will fit perfectly.
 After attaining a precise fit, the crown is placed directly on the tooth.
 Contact our office in Raleigh to learn more about the aesthetic and functional benefits of dental crowns for your teeth as well as the dental crown procedure.

 Full-Porcelain Dental Crowns

 Some dental crowns are fabricated in a manner where their full material thickness is porcelain (dental ceramic).
 These crowns possess translucent qualities that make them more pleasing to the eye than other types of dental crowns.
 Although porcelain can be very true to life in appearance, the overall strength of all-porcelain dental crowns is less than other types of crowns made of gold or alloys.
 Porcelain achieves its objectives on front teeth, but due to the natural chewing and biting forces that humans experience while eating food, all-porcelain dental crowns are generally not the best choice for back teeth.
-Dr. Festa can assess your individual situation and provide the most effective and personalized treatment.
+Dr. Laura Kearney can assess your individual situation and provide the most effective and personalized treatment.

 Porcelain-fused-to-Metal Dental Crowns